jamesr1775/Sorting-Visualiser/Testing.md

     - For the bar chart controls, there is a tutorial modal that shows the user how to use and interact with the chart controls.
     - The quiz buttons and chart controls all have hover css to improve user feedback when interacting with them.
     - The toggle buttons hide and show quiz and answer explanation.
+    - When the algorithm is running, buttons are disabled visually to stop bugs.
     <div><br/></div>
     <div align="center">
     <img style="width:70%;"  src="/assets/images/testing-images/user-story-2.png" alt="User Story 2">